jansppenrade2/Docker-Container-Updater/README.md

 If you want to manually execute the task, you can just run:
 ```
-docker exec -it Docker-Container-Updater ./container_update.sh
+docker exec -it Docker-Container-Updater ./dcu.sh
 ```

 ## Configuration

 The Docker Container Updater utilizes a configuration file, by default located in `/usr/local/etc/container_update/container_update.ini`.
-This file contains all the settings and parameters necessary for `container_update.sh` to run.
-You have the flexibility to tailor the configuration file to your specific needs when executing `container_update.sh` directly on your Docker host.
+This file contains all the settings and parameters necessary for `dcu.sh` to run.
+You have the flexibility to tailor the configuration file to your specific needs when executing `dcu.sh` directly on your Docker host.
 Alternatively, when opting to utilize the [Docker image](https://hub.docker.com/r/janjk/docker-container-updater), you can simply add the corresponding environment variables to your `docker run` command.

 | Config File Parameter                                  | Docker Environment Variable                      | Description                                                                                                                                           | Default Value                                                 | Possible Values                                           |
 |--------------------------------------------------------|--------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|-----------------------------------------------------------|